AmusedDiffuser/BlenderPy/README.md

-# BlenderPyB Depth Map Script
+# BlenderPy Depth Map Script
 (NOTE:UNTESTED AI GENERATED CODE AS OF POSTING)

 This is a Python script for Blender that imports a depth map image as a plane and applies displacement and adaptive subdivision to create a 3D surface.